ivanpetrovic/dissolver/README.md

 I thought to take it over because it does not look as if its being activly developed and I think there is a some more work before it's a release canidate.

-My hope is to refactor the code and tests to better the over all code quality as well as offer some needs features.
+My hope is to refactor the code and tests to better the over all code quality as well as offer some needed features.

 The two first new features will include:
 * Lazy query - Instead of pagination calling Repo.all it will return an Ecto query.
 This is useful for subqueries where you will passying the query to something like a preload.